linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 System default applications cannot be deleted, if you wanted to delete an installed application from the list, you can only uninstall this application.

 1. On the homepage of Control Center, click on ![default_applications_normal](icon/default_applications_normal.svg).
-2. Click on **Default Applications** to enter the settings interface for modifing default applications.
+2. Click on **Default Applications** to enter the settings interface for modifying default applications.
 3. Click on **Edit** to delete the added default applications.
 4. Click on **Delete**.